manuelavolpe/local-PTHA-docs/docs/spack/mercalli.md

     The file `requirements.txt` is provided with the workflow.

-    ???+ warning
-        You could get the error `ModuleNotFoundError: No module named 'pip'`.
-If this is the case, you have to load py-pip before installing the Python packages
-        ```
-        spack load py-pip
-        ```

 The environment is ready.
+In case of problems, check the <a href=../../others/troubleshooting_spack target="_blank"> troubleshooting guide</a>.
+If the issue is not tracked there, please <a href="mailto:manuela.volpe@ingv.it" target="_blank"> notify</a>.

 For any new session, of course, it must be activated by the command
 ```
-spack env activate [-p] ~/spack_env_name
+spack env activate [-p] /path-to-folder/spack_env_name
 ```

 **The same line should be inserted within the file `load_env.source`** (see the <a href=../../instructions/installation target="_blank"> installation instructions</a>).